 - Risk reduction counseling - Risk reduction counseling is intensive interactive work usually done with people who are at a particularly high risk.
 Someone from your coalition's staff gets together with the client or clients to give them straight talk about risky behavior and work with them to build skills to change that behavior.
 It's often one-on-one, but can be done through small group meetings as well.

 - Direct action - Direct action is term used to describe a range of political actions or "media stunts" taken to directly confront or highlight the issue or authority you're trying to address.
 If you want to make a big statement publicly, direct action might be a tactic to consider.
 Some examples of direct action are demonstrations, symbolic actions, street theater, trespass actions, occupations and sit-ins, and blockades.
 Clearly, direct actions are often disruptive and more confrontational than other methods and, depending on what you do, people involved may end up being arrested.
 Look into other ways of campaigning for change before you do a direct action, because direct action's confrontational nature can alienate and polarize the public, especially if you haven't tried other ways of getting your message out.
 If using direct action tactics it is very important that you painstakingly plan it out and try to anticipate how to counter any negative public reaction to your actions.

-The strategies and tactics discussed in this section are by no means the only ones that can be used to reduce health risks in your community.
-This section is simply meant to give you some understanding of how you can design strategies and tactics to address the risks you're battling.
-As we said, pay close attention to what has worked in other communities, particularly those that are similar to your own, and don't be afraid to come up with your own original ideas too.
-You may find that some combination of your own original ideas and ideas adapted from other sources works best for your community.
+This section provides an understanding of how you can design strategies and tactics to address risk and protective factors.
+Pay close attention to what has worked in other communities, particularly those that are similar to your own, and don't be afraid to come up with your own original ideas.
+You may find that some combination of your own ideas and ideas adapted from other sources works best for your community.